koshalnirwan/koshal07/_posts/2018-01-28-perceptron.md

 ---
 title: "Covid-19 Dashboard"
-date: 2018-01-28
+date: 2020-08-20
 tags: [data analytics, data science, data visualization]
 header:
 excerpt: "It is a Dashboard that visualizes and helps to analyze the covid situation in India.
-Trends for virus affected cases are traced right from its first case on 30th July, 2020 till date.
+Trends for virus affected cases are traced right from its first case on 30th January, 2020 till date.
 Data is updated daily and the trends are visualized accordingly"
 mathjax: "true"
 ---